 Wednesday October 31, 8pm eastern time.

 Accepted contributions will be invited to present the work in oral, poster, or demo sessions.

 Written contributions will be published as part of an online proceedings linked off this site but should be considered “non-archival” for the sake of journal submissions elsewhere.
 At the same time, we highly encourage unique and novel contributions with limited overlap to other related publications the author may have or intend to publish.
 You can view selected papers from the C+J 2017 Symposium online.
-Accepted contributions will be invited to extend papers and abstracts into book chapters for an edited collection to be published by Columbia University Press
+Accepted contributions may be invited to extend papers and abstracts into a possible archival publication with a university press.

 Topics of interest include: